Matar-el-Rato/.github/profile/README.md

 ### Golden Squares
 <img src="https://github.com/user-attachments/assets/bab4988e-a613-42f5-af8a-213f4ccee487" align="right" width="120" alt="Golden Squares">
 Each color quadrant has one golden square.
 Landing on it triggers a roulette spin presided over by Ophanim.
-The outcome is either an item grant or nothing ("click").
-The Damocles sword is dismissed during this sequence and respawns on the next turn.
+The angel will grant an item the player doesn't already hold.
 <br clear="all" />

 ---

 ### Sword of Damocles
 <img src="https://github.com/user-attachments/assets/b1c0426e-246c-48b5-a0a0-7744708fa63b" align="right" width="120" alt="Sword of Damocles">
 At the start of each turn, Ophanim hangs a sword above the board on a thin rope.
 The sword swings with spring physics throughout the turn as a visible countdown.
 If the 30-second timer expires, the rope is cut and the sword falls and impales the board.
-Once the next dice roll lands, the sword is dismissed.
+Once the next player is up, the sword is dismissed.
 The timer only arms after the first piece move of the entire match, so it never runs during the opening Ophanim sequence.
 <br clear="all" />

 ---